DataDog/documentation/content/monitors/monitor_status.md

     Resolve your monitor manually.

 * **Configuration options**:
-  Use the *cog* icon to diplay options available:
+  Use the *cog* icon to display options available:
     * [Edit][1]
     * Clone
     * [Export][3]